-All about SAT Math Section:
+SAT Math Section

-All questions here are MCQs except some which ask test takers to come up with the answer (grid-ins).
+All questions here are MCQs except some which ask test-takers to come up with the answer (grid-ins).
 The section has two parts: Math Test-Calculator and Math Test-No Calculator.
 The No-Calculator part has quick and easy to solve questions.
 This section tests your fluency, conceptual understanding and applications, and calculator use with topics such as Heart of Algebra (linear equations and systems), Problem Solving and Data Analysis (quantitative literacy), and Passport to Advanced Math (complex equations).
 Geometry and Trigonometry are also some of the topics tested here.
 Fear not; the latter two produce basic level questions.
 There are about 22% grid-in questions which you would need to solve; there are no options provided here.